hashrocket/hr-til/README.md

 welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Usage

+We love seeing forks of Today I Learned in production!
+Please consult our [usage guide](/USAGE.md) for guidelines on appropriate styling and attribution.

 ### License

 TIL is released under the [MIT License](http://www.opensource.org/licenses/MIT).